 Although grief is an individual experience, most people face a few similar experiences on the job.
 These experiences may include:

-- Feeling sudden experiences of grief, sadness, or anger.
+- Feeling sudden bursts of grief, sadness, or anger.
 These waves of grief come unexpectedly and may interfere with everyday tasks.

 - Struggling to complete tasks.
-Feeling previous employment tasks are more tiresome or take longer to complete is common, especially when you first return to work.
+Finding that previous employment tasks are more tiresome or take longer to complete is common, especially when you first return to work.

 - Exhaustion or feeling physically ill.
 Grief can impact your entire body, manifesting in physical symptoms.
 You may feel exhausted, run-down, or physically ill when grieving.